ibm-cloud-docs/monitoring/provision.md

 # Provisioning an instance
 {: #provision}

-Before you can monitor and manage metrics with Sysdig, you must first provision an instance of the service in {{site.data.keyword.Bluemix}}.
+Before you can monitor and manage metrics with Sysdig, you must provision an instance of the service in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-To provision a Sysdig instance in a Public Cloud region, you must select the service plan that is associated with the instance, the region where your metrics are collected, and the plan that determines the number of metrics that you can monitor and their retention period.

 ## Provisioning a Sysdig instance from the catalog